Animesh-108/Devops-web-project/README.md

 * An AWS CodeArtifact domain and repository set up.
 * An S3 bucket for CodePipeline artifacts.
 * Proper IAM roles for CodeBuild and CodeDeploy to access other AWS services.

+---

+## 🚀 How to Deploy
+**Deployment Steps:**

+1.  **Customize Configuration Files:**
+    * **CloudFormation (`template.yml`):** Modify parameters like VPC CIDR blocks, instance types, Key Pair names, and any specific resource configurations to match your requirements.
+You might need to adjust IAM roles and security group rules.
+    * **`buildspec.yml`:** Update the build commands based on your project's structure and build tools (e.g., specific Maven goals, Java version).
+Configure CodeArtifact settings if you are using it.
+    * **`appspec.yml`:** Adjust the `files` section to specify the source artifact (e.g., `.war` file) and its destination on the EC2 instance.
+Modify the lifecycle hooks (`BeforeInstall`, `AfterInstall`, `ApplicationStart`, etc.) to run the correct scripts for your application server (e.g., Tomcat, Jetty).
+    * **`settings.xml`:** Update repository URLs and credentials if using CodeArtifact or another private repository.
+    * **Application Code:** Replace the example `index.jsp` with your actual application code.

+2.  **Provision Infrastructure (CloudFormation):**
+    * Deploy the customized CloudFormation template (`template.yml`) via the AWS Management Console or AWS CLI.
+This will create the VPC, EC2 instance(s), IAM roles, security groups, and potentially the CodeDeploy application and deployment group.
+    * Ensure the EC2 instances have the CodeDeploy agent installed and configured.

+3.  **Set Up CodeArtifact (If Used):**
+    * Create your CodeArtifact domain and repository.
+    * Configure `settings.xml` and `buildspec.yml` to use the CodeArtifact repository endpoint.

+4.  **Create the CI/CD Pipeline (CodePipeline):**
+    * Use the AWS Management Console or AWS CLI to create a new CodePipeline.
+    * **Source Stage:** Connect to your GitHub repository (you might need to create an AWS CodeStar connection).
+Specify the repository and branch.
+    * **Build Stage:** Configure the build stage to use AWS CodeBuild.
+Point it to the `buildspec.yml` file in your repository.
+Configure input/output artifacts (source code in, build artifact out to S3).
+Set up necessary permissions for CodeBuild to access CodeArtifact or other services.
+    * **Deploy Stage:** Configure the deploy stage to use AWS CodeDeploy.
+Select the CodeDeploy application and deployment group created by CloudFormation (or manually).
+Specify the build artifact from the S3 bucket as the input.

+5.  **Trigger the Pipeline:**
+    * Push a change to your configured GitHub branch.
+    * CodePipeline should automatically detect the change and execute the source, build, and deploy stages.

+6.  **Verify Deployment:**
+    * Access the public IP address or DNS name of your EC2 instance (or Load Balancer) in a web browser to verify that your application has been deployed successfully.
+    * Monitor the pipeline execution status in the AWS CodePipeline console.
+Check logs in CodeBuild and CodeDeploy for any errors.

+**Note:** This is a high-level overview.
+Each step involves detailed configuration within the respective AWS services.
+Refer to the official AWS documentation for specific setup instructions.